Well-posedness of a fully nonlinear evolution inclusion of second order: Introduction

-Multivalued evolution equations (or evolution inclusions) of second order of the form have been studied for several cases and under certain conditions by several authors.
-They are mainly two cases to be distinguished: In the first case, the principal part of $A$ is linear and in the second case, the principal part of the operator $B$ is linear.
-Within the first case, \textsc{B.} \cite{Bach} has considered the case, where $A(t)=A_0+A_1$ is given by the sum of a linear, bounded, strongly positive and symmetric operator $A_0:V\rightarrow V^*$ defined on a reflexive and separable \textsc{Banach} space $V$ and strongly continuous perturbation $A_1=\rmD \Psi_2$ given by the \textsc{Gâteaux} differential of a convex functional $\Psi_2$.
-The operator $B(t)=\partial \calE_t+B(t,\cdot)$ is the sum of the subdifferential of a $\lambda$-convex functional $\calE_t:V\rightarrow (-\infty,+\infty]$ with effective domain included in a reflexive and separable \textsc{Banach} space $U$ and a strongly continuous perturbation $B$.
-The equation is discussed in a \textsc{Gelfand} triplet-type of framework where neither $U$ is assumed to be a subspace of $V$ nor that $V$ is included in $U$.
-Under the assumption that $\calE_t$ satisfies a chain rule and $\partial\calE_t$ satisfies a closedness condition, the existence of a strong solution satisfying an energy-dissipation inequality has been shown.
-A weaker result has been provided in \cite{RosTho17CDIP} where the strong assumptions exclude the application to nonlinear elastodynamics.
-A similar case for the single-valued case has been considered in \cite{EmmSis13EESO} where the operators satisfy a so-called \textsc{Andrews--Ball} type condition meaning that $(B+\lambda A):V\rightarrow V^*$ is monotone.
-For the second case in which the principal part of $B$ is a linear operator has also been discussed by several authors.
-In B. \cite{Bach22NDIS}, the author investigated the \textsc{Cauchy} problem for the doubly nonlinear equation where $\partial \Psi_{u(t)}(u'(t))$ is multi-valued and nonlinear in $u'$ as well as in $u$, and the principal part of $\partial \calE_t(u(t))$ is a linear, bounded, positive, and symmetric operator.
-The operator $B$ can be considered a strongly continuous perturbation of $\partial \Psi_{u(t)}(u'(t))$ and $\partial \calE_t(u(t))$.
-The existence and uniqueness of strong solutions in the case where $A$ is a linear, bounded, symmetric, and positive and $B$ is a maximal monotone operator has been shown by \textsc{Barbu} \cite{Barb10NDMT}.
-In the setting of single-valued operators, this has been studien in the seminal work \cite{LioStr65SNLE} of \textsc{Lions \& Strauss}, where the authors have shown the well-posedness of the \textsc{Cauchy} problem for the doubly nonlinear evolution equation where $B$ is a linear, self-adjoint, and unbounded operator and $A$ is a nonlinear operator being nonlinear in $u'$ and linear in $u'$ and satisfying a monotonicity type of condition. \textsc{Emmrich \& Thalhammer} showed in \cite{EmSiTh15FDNS} the existence of solutions where for each $t\in [0,T]$, $A(t):V_A\rightarrow V_A^*$ is a hemicontinuous operator that satisfy a suitable growth condition such that $A+\kappa I$ is monotone and coercive, and the operator $B(t)=B_0+C(t):V_B\rightarrow V_B^*$ is the sum of a linear, bounded, symmetric, and strongly positive operator and a strongly continuous perturbation $C(t)$ with the same assumptions on $V_A$ and $V_B$ as above.
-In all the previous cases where the principal part of $B$ is linear, the operators $A$ and $B$ are, in general, defined on different spaces.
+Considering the first case, \textsc{B.} \cite{Bach22DNEI} examined the situation where \( A(t) = A_0 + A_1 \) is the sum of a linear, bounded, strongly positive, and symmetric operator \( A_0: V \to V^* \) defined on a reflexive and separable \textsc{Banach} space \( V \), and a multivalued perturbation \( A_1 = \partial \Psi_2 \) is given by the subdifferential of a proper, convex, and lower semicontinuous functional \( \Psi_2 \).
+The operator \( B(t) = \partial \calE_t + B(t, \cdot) \) is the sum of the subdifferential of a \( \lambda \)-convex functional \( \calE_t: V \to (-\infty, +\infty] \) with an effective domain within a reflexive and separable \textsc{Banach} space \( U \), and a strongly continuous perturbation \( B \).
+This equation is analyzed within a \textsc{Gelfand} triplet-type framework, without assuming \( U \) to be embedded in \( V \) or vice versa.
+Assuming that \( \calE_t \) satisfies a chain rule and \( \partial\calE_t \) adheres to a closedness condition, the existence of a strong solution satisfying an energy-dissipation inequality has been demonstrated using regularization techniques \cite{Bach23GMYR}.
+A more restricted result is presented in \cite{RosTho17CDIP}, where the rigorous assumptions prevent application to nonlinear elastodynamics.
+A related scenario for the single-valued case is explored in \cite{EmmSis13EESO}, where the operators satisfy an \textsc{Andrews--Ball} type condition, implying that \( (B + \lambda A): V \to V^* \) is monotone.
+For the second case, where the principal component of \( B \) is linear, several authors have addressed the topic.
+In \cite{Bach21ONSA, BACHO2023126}, B. explored the \textsc{Cauchy} problem for the doubly nonlinear equation